Skip to content

 If this in tool A, then that in tool B — with the audit trail.

-Triggers come from any connected system — RMM alerts, PSA events, backup outcomes, contract milestones, vendor webhooks.
-Conditions span the unified data with AND/OR grouping and cross-system checks (e.g. “an alert exists with no matching ticket”).
-Actions write back to the right system: create or update a ticket, reply, change status, acknowledge or resolve an alert, notify the customer portal.
-Every new rule ships with a mandatory dry-run mode and per-integration rate limits; failures land in a dead-letter queue with one-click manual replay.
+Triggers come from any connected system — RMM alerts from NinjaOne, PSA events from ConnectWise, backup outcomes from Datto, endpoint detections from SentinelOne or Huntress, vendor webhooks.
+Conditions span the unified data with AND/OR grouping and cross-system checks (e.g. “a detection fired with no matching ticket and no existing suppression”).
+Actions write back to the right system: create or update a ticket, isolate an endpoint, resolve a detection, mark a false positive, acknowledge an alert, notify the customer portal, adjust Pax8 seats.
+Every new rule ships with a mandatory dry-run mode and per-integration rate limits.

 Three · Timeline